daine/digital-canada-ca-website/content/en/blog/posts/how-we-measured-our-delivery-with-vac-and-why-its-useful.md

 We’ve made a generic version of this product that is [available on GitHub](https://github.com/cds-snc/find-benefits-and-services) and can be adapted by any department for their specific use case!

-If you’re looking to take the code - or any other part of the process - and hit a snag along the way, feel free to make a [GitHub issue](https://github.com/cds-snc/find-benefits-and-services/issues) or contact us by email at <mailto:cds-snc@tbs-sct.gc.ca>.
+If you’re looking to take the code - or any other part of the process - and hit a snag along the way, feel free to make a [GitHub issue](https://github.com/cds-snc/find-benefits-and-services/issues) or contact us by email at <mailto:cds-snc@servicecanada.gc.ca>.
 Alternatively, you can find us both on twitter at [@sidewalkballet](https://twitter.com/sidewalkballet) and [@stevieraytalbot](https://twitter.com/StevieRayTalbot).